-The increase in Legal and Professional category of expenditures is a reflection of the increased costs associated with becoming a listed SEC reporting company.
+The increase in Legal and Professional category of expenditures is a reflection of the increased costs associated with becoming a listed SEC reporting company and exceptional costs of \$35,000 associated with completing the private placement transaction and filing the Form S-3 with the SEC following our equity financing transaction in January 2018.

 The increase in the category of rent is a reflection of our subsidiary in Orlando now renting office space (and no longer owning office space).
-However, the outlook for this category of expenditure is that this will decrease as we are re-rationalization our costs to fund our Research and Development activities.
+However, the outlook for this category of expenditure is that this will decrease as we are re-rationalizing the allocation of our costs to fund our Research and Development activities.
 As such, we will cease renting office space in Australia from May 2018 and Norway from April 2018 but there will be one-off costs associated with surrendering these premises.